 Some girls have ‘extra’ tissue that can interfere with inserting tampons.
 This is called a septate hymen; the ‘string’ of tissue down the centre is called a ‘strand’.
 If you have a hymenal strand, it can make it difficult and painful to put in a tampon.
 But the strand is usually somewhat flexible and some girls manage to get a tampon past it on one side or the other.
 Then, there may be trouble getting it out.
 If this should happen to you, it may be best to see a medical professional rather than try to force the tampon out.
 Girls who have a strand and still force a tampon out tell us that they experienced a sharp pain and saw drops of bright red blood; they tore the strand.

 The problem now is, almost surely, that the vaginal muscles are tensing up involuntarily and essentially closing off the opening to the vagina.
 The technical term for this is VAGINISMUS.
 When a girl is afraid that inserting something in her vagina will hurt, a signal goes to the muscles at the vaginal opening and makes those muscles contract.
 The girl doesn't know this is happening.
 She doesn't really feel anything.
-She only knows that she can't seem to get a tampon in.
+She only knows that she can't manage how to get a tampon in.

 So, how to put a tampon in if you have vaginismus?
 The bad news is that you can't usually talk yourself out of it.
 You might think you could will yourself to let those muscles relax, but they can be kind of stubborn.
 It's as if the muscles need convincing by experience.
 Some medical professionals know all about vaginismus and know how to help you but, sadly, too many aren't that well-informed.
 You will probably need to ask your mother or other adult for help in finding a doctor or other health-care practitioner who knows how to treat a girl who has trouble inserting tampons because of vaginismus.
 You will be given instructions in a step-by-step approach that you will do at home.
 The treatment will teach your muscles to relax when you go to insert a tampon.
 Don't worry that the treatment will be painful.
 Quite the contrary; you will be told that you must NOT hurt yourself, since the idea is to teach you to feel assured there will be NO pain.
 The good news is that with a step-by-step approach to treatment, vaginismus can be cured 99.9% of the time.